 - Utilize best practices and use professional design service providers whenever possible, whether internal or external.
-University Communications can help if you are understaffed and unable to hire external vendors.
+Strategic Communications and Marketing can help if you are understaffed and unable to hire external vendors.

 - Use color for expressiveness in the icon.
 Remember, you’re no longer limited to orange and blue here.